Cathy347Le/made-from-scratch/docs/pull_request_template.md

+> If this is simple PR and/or this template does not fit the requirements, this template can be deleted.

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.